 There are a few interesting questions that need to be understood.
-Firstly, it would be interesting to back the conclusions by studying other quantum mechanical, and field-theoretic models like open XXZ chain \cite{PhysRevX.10.021019} or open Sachdev-Ye-Kitaev model \cite{Sa:2021tdr, Kulkarni:2021xsx} with corresponding Lindblad operators.
+Firstly, it would be interesting to back the conclusions by studying other quantum mechanical, and field-theoretic models like open XXZ chain \cite{PhysRevX.10.021019} or open Sachdev-Ye-Kitaev model \cite{Sa:2021tdr, Kulkarni:2021gtt} with corresponding Lindblad operators.
 One might test the validity of UOGH in open quantum field theory \cite{Baidya:2017eho}, i.e., whether the asymptotic scaling of the primary off-diagonal Arnoldi coefficients is linear in $n$, similar to the Lanczos coefficients for the closed systems \cite{Dymarsky:2021bjq}.
 The interesting question is, what is the asymptotic scaling of (imaginary) diagonal elements?
 From the numerical examples, we see that their saturation depends on the interaction with the environment.
 Do they have any description in terms of a Toda chain flow \cite{Dymarsky:2019elm}?
 Further, the upper-Hessenberg form of the Lindbladian asks for the role of the other off-diagonal elements than the primary ones.
 Especially, the smallness of their magnitude seeks whether they can be potentially eliminated by using repeated re-orthogonalization \cite{Rabinovici:2020ryf}.
 However, we do not have an analytic result at this stage and would like to return to this issue in the future.